IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 Avocados are another example of a low-phosphorus plant-based food that can be used to supply a concentrated energy source in a raw vegan phosphorus restricted diet (see Table 1).
 Dates and other dried fruit also have low amounts of phosphorus measured by calories (see Table 1) and are a rich dietary source of energy and nutrients (Vinson, Zubik, Bose, Samman, & Proch, 2005).
 Coincidently, dates, coconuts, coconut water, and edible young buds, shoots, leaves, and heart-of-palm all grown on tropical palm trees probably provided an original source of fruit, nuts, and vegetables for our species.

 Oils processed from nuts, seeds, and other foods lack phosphorus, which probably explains why diets high in fat and oil, such as ketogenic diets, have been associated with tumor inhibition (Freedland et al., 2008).
 Nevertheless, oils are not whole foods, and they should be used sparingly, if at all.
-Providing a concentrated source of calories along with some of the fat-soluble vitamins, oils lack many other vitamins and minerals—they are mostly empty-calorie foods.
+Providing a concentrated source of calories along with some of the fat-soluble vitamins, oils lack many other vitamins, minerals, and fiber necessary to provide satiety—they are mostly empty-calorie foods.

 The balance of the phosphorus restricted raw vegan diet should consist of an abundance of fresh whole foods like raw fruit and vegetables, particularly raw dark leafy greens with high calcium-phosphorus ratios such as collards, kale, radish leaves, and bok choy.
 Greens may be made more palatable blended in a green smoothie with sweet fruit (Boutenko, 2009).
 Smaller amounts of other raw nuts and seeds like almonds, walnuts, filberts, etc. may also be added to the diet.
 No sodium in the form of sodium chloride (table salt) should be consumed, neither added on to food nor as an ingredient processed into the food.
 Spices and condiments should be avoided.
 No vitamin or mineral supplements are recommended, and only purified or distilled water should be consumed.
 Patients should keep a spreadsheet of their daily nutrient intake to ensure compliance with phosphorus restriction while maintaining an overall nutrient balance on a raw vegan diet.
 See Diet Analyzer.